Frequently Asked Questions

 The Helix Fellowship is open to artists who are working at the professional level and students and scholars (who are enrolled or employed during the 2022–2023 academic year) at a recognized institution.
 Applicants may work in any medium, discipline, or field.

-Helix is open to participants of all backgrounds who are interested in exploring the beauty and alchemy of diverse individuals and communities coming together to live and create.
+Helix is open to participants of all backgrounds and any age interested in exploring the beauty and alchemy of diverse individuals and communities coming together to live and create.

 We strongly encourage applicants from oppressed and marginalized backgrounds to apply — including queer people, trans and gender nonconforming people, people of color, and people with diverse immigrant backgrounds and statuses.